ElryWeeb/Controld-Updater/README.md

 Update your Controld IP from your Android via API.

 <a name="req">Usage Requirements: </a>
-- Controld DNS and a API URL. (https://controld.com/dashboard/api)
+- Controld DNS and a Read & Write API URL. (https://controld.com/dashboard/api)
 - Android Phone with Android 11 or newer
 - The APK File